jshiv/RocketpoolExitArbitrage/README.md

 ## Known Issues & Limitations

-- **Inefficient Large Arbitrage Swaps**
-  Currently, the tool only integrates with Uniswap, making large arbitrage swaps inefficient.
-Future updates with aggregators (probably 1inch) will improve performance for bigger transactions.

 - **Profit Checks with Multiple Pools**
   When operating with low discounts and a large number of pools using the `--minipools` flag, the tool does not perform individual profit checks for each pool.
 This can lead to suboptimal profits across multiple pools.
 It is recommended to limit the number of pools in a single call to ensure better profitability at times of low discount. **This will improved in a further update**